|

 1.5-3mm wide, linear, with short prickles on tips.
 Two out of the

-8-10 are genuine leaves, but the other 6-8 are stipules, though
+8-10 are genuine leaves, but the other 6-8 are stipules, although

-looking like leaves.
-Stem tips and axils emerge panicles with many
+they resemble leaves.
+Stem tips and axils emerge with panicles of

-small yellow flowers; corollas measure 2mm in diameter, cleft in
+many small yellow flowers; corollas measure 2mm in diameter, cleft